 Ask that your trigger foods be omitted, list them one by one.
 If that leaves your dish barren, have in mind other ingredients… (NOW THIS IS IMPORTANT) that you already see on their menu.
 For example: sautéed kale, bacon, chicken, roasted broccoli etc. and ask the server to please substitute that for the items you omitted.
 DO NOT ASK “WHAT CAN I GET INSTEAD?”
 You just fired off a list of shit you can’t eat.
 The server is not an expert on your food restrictions.
 Have an item in mind and ask for it.

 Usually they will be more than happy to comply.
 As always, dressing on the side.
 If they can’t verify all of the ingredients, olive oil and lemon wedge.

 Pick your battles.
-Cooking oil.
-Don’t even go there.
-Unless it’s an allergy, like butter, peanut oil or an allergy to avocado oil (which most places won’t have)… most restaurants use canola oil.
+Cooking oil — don’t even go there.
+Unless it’s an allergy, like butter, peanut oil or an allergy to avocado oil (which most places won’t have), most restaurants use canola oil.
 It’s not ideal, but for one day it won’t kill you.
 Asking to change such fundamental things really disrupts the kitchen flow.
 If gluten free bread or dairy free milk options are not listed on the menu, they won’t have them.
-Most main stream places won’t have them, let it go.
-To that end, if they do offer gluten free bread… ask about the ingredients… most of these will have potato starch (NIGHTSHADE ALERT) or tapioca… another reactive food.
+Most mainstream places won’t have them, let it go.
+To that end, if they do offer gluten free bread, ask about the ingredients.
+Most readily available gluten free breads will have potato starch (NIGHTSHADE ALERT) or tapioca, another reactive food.
 It’s also likely the staff might not know the ingredients to these things unless they are made in house.